Gusgo99/ofdm-channel_estimation/readme.md

 Disclaimer: This project focuses on a specific part of the implementation of a digital radio.
 Many of the lower levels of complexity are not represented neither in the simulations nor in the following text.

 # Orthogonal Frequency Division Multiplexing
 Orthogonal Frequency Division Multiplexing (OFDM) is a technique that allows for high speed transmissions on time dispersive channels.
 It adds a preprocessing stage before the symbols are sent over the radio.
-This preprocessing stage is responsible for spreading a signal accross many channels, comprised of different subcarriers.
+This preprocessing stage is responsible for spreading a signal accross many channels, sent over different subcarriers.

 ## Multiplexing
 A OFDM transmission uses an Inverse Discrete Fourier Transform (IDFT) to spread a set of symbols into different frequencies.
 This allows for the original signal to be recovered via a Discrete Fourier Transform at the output and also allows for the techniques described in the following sections to be applied.